NAKULMAK05/AstroBuddy/README.md

 ## Contact
 For any questions or suggestions, feel free to contact us at support@astrobuddyai.com.
 ---
-AstroBuddy AI: Empowering lives through the fusion of astrology and technology!
+AstroBuddy AI: Empowering lives through the fusion of astrology and technology.